Thursday, September 13, 2007

 Service Jobs - Health Care

-We are looking for 92.8 million more service jobs.
+We are looking for 109.262 million more service jobs.
 How about health care?
 For the sick or injured what could be more important than health care services?
-Employment in 2012 in the health care sector is 15.6 million divided among three sectors: ambulatory care, hospital care and nursing and residential care.
+Employment by 2024 in the health care sector including public hospitals while excluding social services comes to 18.074 million jobs divided among three sectors: ambulatory care, hospital care and nursing and residential care.

-The federal government’s Standard Occupational Classifications define a group of 52 health care jobs called health care practitioners, who are mostly doctor, dentist, pharmacist, nurse, therapy and technology jobs.
+The federal government’s Standard Occupational Classifications define a group of 70 health care jobs called health care practitioners, who are mostly doctor, dentist, pharmacist, nurse, therapy and technology jobs.
 Health care practitioners actually deliver health care to patients and the jobs tend to have college and professional degree requirements.
 Few can be performed without a license.
-Combine all the health care practitioners and the total is 6.1 million jobs, which includes 539.9 thousand physicians and surgeons, 104.2 thousand dentists, 75.1 thousand pharmacists and 2.41 million registered nurses, the biggest occupation in health care.
+Combine all the health care practitioners and the total is 7.289 million jobs, which includes 698 thousand physicians and surgeons, 134.1 thousand dentists, 115.1 thousand pharmacists and 3.022.1 million registered nurses that includes nurse anesthetists, nurse midwives, nurse practitioners, which makes nursing the biggest occupation in health care.

-There are 15 additional healthcare support occupations with 3.4 million jobs, all of them with aide, assistant or attendant in their job title.
-Nurse’s aides, orderlies and attendants are the second leading occupation in health care after registered nurses.
+There are 17 additional healthcare support occupations with 4.532.6 million jobs, all of them with aide, assistant or attendant in their job title.
+Nursing assistants are the leading occupation in health care support with 1.265.9 million jobs, the second leading occupation in health care after registered nurses.

 While a license is unusual for healthcare support jobs many of them have certificate or other formal training as eligibility requirements; usually these are vocational training or an AA degree rather than 4 year college degree training.
 Just like educational certification, health care degrees and certification programs provide a double employment benefit, keeping people out of the workforce and supporting employment at medical schools and college programs in allied health.

 Health care practitioners and health care support occupations are two of what are really three segments of employment in health care.
 The third segment might be called administration and overhead.
-If we composed a one sentence summarization of health care jobs, here is how it would go: 6.1 million health care practitioners work to deliver health care with 3.4 million health care support staff along with 6.1 million other jobs as managers and non medical administrative staff.
+If we composed a one sentence summarization of health care jobs, here is how it would go: 7.289 million health care practitioners work to deliver health care with 4.532.6 million health care support staff make up 65.46 percent of health care jobs along with 6.242.5 million other jobs as managers and non medical administrative staff that make up the remaining 34.54 percent of jobs.

 If the American health care system had a similar history as public education it might not be as bloated with administration as it has come to be.
 With education people live somewhere and that somewhere is in a school district.
 Families with school age children send their children to the school in their district.
 The schools are publicly funded because they are vitally important to the social well-being.
 If we spend all that public money getting people educated it is not good for them to be ill and miss work, or die and not work at all, for lack of health care.
 Americans could have universal health care for all in districts like schools.